 Communism is not a programme one puts into practice or makes others put into practice, but a social movement.
-Apart from perhaps a clearer understanding, those who develop and defend theoretical communism do not have any advantages over others except a clearer understanding and a more rigorous expression; like all others who are not especially concerned by theory, they feel the practical need for communism.
-They have no privilege whatsoever; they do not carry the knowledge that will set the revolution in motion; but, on the other hand, they have no fear of becoming "leaders" by explaining their positions.
-The communist revolution, like every other revolution, is the product of real living conditions and desires.
+Apart from perhaps a clearer understanding, those who develop and defend theoretical communism are moved by the same practical personal need for communism as those who are not especially concerned by theory.
+They have no privilege whatsoever: they do not carry the knowledge that will set the revolution in motion.
+On the other hand, they have no fear of taking initiatives.
+Like every other revolution, the communist revolution is the product of real living conditions and desires.
 The points made in this text are born out of social contradictions and practical struggles which help us discern the possibilities of a new society amidst and against the monstrosity and fascination of the old.

-We will not refute the CPs, the various brands of socialists, the extreme-left, etc., whose programmes merely modernize and democratize all existing features of the present world.
-The point isn't that these programmes are not communist, but that they stay within the boundaries of the present society: they are capitalist programmes.
+We will not refute the CPs, the various brands of socialists, the far left, etc., whose programmes call for a modernisation and democratisation of all existing features of the present world.
+The point is not that these programmes do not go far enough, but that they stay within the boundaries of the present society: they are capitalist programmes.

 If one looks at modern society, it is obvious that in order to live, the great majority of people are forced to sell their labour power.
-All the physical and intellectual capacities existing in human beings, in their very personalities, which must be set in motion to produce useful things, can only be used if they are sold in exchange for wages.
+All the physical and intellectual capacities existing in human beings, in their personalities, which must be set in motion to produce useful things, can only be used if they are sold in exchange for wages.
 Labour power is usually perceived as a commodity bought and sold nearly like all others.
 The existence of exchange and wage-labour seems normal, inevitable.
-Yet the introduction of wage-labour required violence and was accompanied by social conflicts.
-The separation of the worker from the means of production, which has become a fact of life, accepted as such, was actually the result of a long evolution, and could only be accomplished by force.
+Yet the introduction of wage-labour involved conflict, resistance, and bloodshed.
+The separation of the worker from the means of production, now an accepted fact of life, took a long time and was accomplished by force.

-In England, in the Netherlands, in France, from the 16th century on, economic and political violence expropriated craftsmen and peasants, repressed indigence and vagrancy, imposed wage-labour on the poor.
-In the 20th century, between 1930 and 1950, Russia had to decree a labour code which included capital punishment in order to organize the passage of millions of peasants to industrial wage-labour in a few decades.
-Seemingly normal facts: that an individual has nothing but his labour power, that he must sell it to an enterprise to be able to live, that everything is a commodity, that social relations revolve around exchange, are the result of a long and violent process.
+In England, in the Netherlands, in France, from the sixteenth century on, economic and political violence expropriated craftsmen and peasants, repressed indigence and vagrancy, imposed wage-labour on the poor.
+Between 1930 and 1950, Russia decreed a labour code which included capital punishment in order to organise the transition of millions of peasants to industrial wage-labour in less than a few decades.
+Seemingly normal facts: that an individual has nothing but his labour power, that he must sell it to a business unit to be able to live, that everything is a commodity, that social relations revolve around market exchange… such facts now taken for granted result from a long, brutal process.

 By means of its school system and its ideological and political life, contemporary society hides the past and present violence on which this situation rests.
-It hides both its origin and the mechanism which enables it to function.
-Everything appears to be the result of a free contract in which the individual, as a seller of labour power, encounters the factory, the shop, or the office.
-The existence of the commodity seems to be an obvious and natural phenomenon.
-Yet it causes periodic major and minor disasters it causes are often regarded as quasi-natural calamities.
-Goods are destroyed to maintain their prices, existing capacities are not used, while elementary needs remain unfulfilled.
+It conceals both its origin and the mechanism which enables it to function.
+Everything appears as a free contract in which the individual, as a seller of labour power, encounters the factory, the shop or the office.
+The existence of the commodity seems to be an obvious and natural phenomenon, and the periodic major and minor disasters it causes are often regarded as quasi-natural calamities.
+Goods are destroyed to maintain their prices, existing capacities are left to rot, while elementary needs remain unfulfilled.
 Yet the main thing that the system hides is not the existence of exploitation or class (that is not too hard to see), nor its horrors (modern society is quite good at turning them into media show).
 It is not even that the wage labour/capital relationship causes unrest and rebellion (that also is fairly plain to see).
 The main thing it conceals is that insubordination and revolt could be large and deep enough to do away with this relationship and make another world possible.

-By definition, all human activity is social.
-Human life only exists in groups, through numerous forms of association.
-The reproduction of living conditions is a collective activity from the start: both the reproduction of the human beings themselves and the reproduction of their means of existence.
-Indeed, what characterizes human society is the fact that it produces and reproduces the material conditions of its existence.
-Some animals use tools, but only man makes his tools.
-Between the individual or group and the fulfilment of needs comes the mediation of production, of work, which continually modifies the ways to act in and transform the environment.
-Other forms of life—bees, for example—make their own material conditions, but, at least as far as man can study them, their evolution seems at a standstill.
-Work, by contrast, is a continually changing appropriation and assimilation of man’s environment.
+What characterises human society is the fact that it produces and reproduces the material conditions of its existence.
+Other forms of life—bees, for example—make their own material conditions, but, at least as far as we can understand them, their evolution remains at a timeless standstill.
+Human activity is a continually changing appropriation and assimilation of man’s environment.
 In other words, humankind has a history.
-The relation of men to “nature” is also a relation among men and depends on their relations of production, just as the ideas they produce, the way they conceive the world, depend on their production relations.
+The relation of humans to “nature” is also a relation among humans and depends on their relations of production, just as the ideas they produce, the way they conceive the world, depend on their production relations.

-The transformation of activity accompanies the transformation of the social context in which it takes place, i.e., the relations among people.
 Production relations into which people enter are independent of their will: each generation confronts technical and social conditions left by previous generations.
-But it can alter them, up to the limits allowed by the level of the material productive forces.
-What people call “history" does not achieve anything: history is made by people, but only to the extent that given possibilities allow.
+But it can alter them.
+What we call “history” is made by people.
 This is not to say that the windmill created the feudal lord, the steam engine the bourgeois industrialist and that, in due time, with the same implacable logic, automation and electronics will free the toiling masses.
 If this were true, there would be no revolutions.
-The new society bred by the old can only appear and triumph through a revolution, by destroying the entire political and ideological structure which until then allowed the survival of obsolete production relations.
+The new society bred by the old can only emerge through a violent decisive break through the entire social, political, and ideological structure.

 What must be exposed, behind the material objects, the machines, the factories, the labourers who work there every day, the things they produce, is the social relation that regulates them, as well as its necessary and possible evolution.